Jackevans47/F1-fan-page/TESTING.md

 + ### Solved bugs
  1. Encoundered issues with main background image fitting on the screen, this was fixed by using flex.

- 2. Found issue when trying to impliment my response page, I added  <meta http-equiv="refresh" content="10; url=index.html"> on all pages causing the page to refresh constantly.
+ 2. Found issue when trying to impliment my response page, I added the meta code "refresh" on all pages causing the pages to refresh constantly.
 By adding a seperate page for response and only implimenting the code there, i fixed the issue.

     + ### Mistakes
       - Made a mistake on vs code losing my progress.
 Managed to save my work but not the repository progress before the error.